Topological dynamics of cosine maps: Combinatorics and landing of rays for

-However, in general, we do not have any information on whether any two $\Gamma$-curves share their endpoints, that is, on when canonical rays land together.
-Our next goal is to make the relation ``$\sim$'' in \eqref{eq_sim} \textit{explicit} for the map $f=\cosh$.
-That is, following Observation \ref{obs_equiv_overlapping}, we shall provide a combinatorial description of the equivalence classes of $J(\F)_\pm /{\sim}$ in terms of the signed addresses of their images under $\tilde{\phi}$.
-For a function $f\in \B$, the partition of a neighbourhood of infinity into fundamental domains is commonly regarded as a \textit{static partition} in the sense that the curve $\delta$ and domain $D\supset S(f)$ on its definition do not have dynamical meaning for $f$.
+We start our analysis on the map $f(z)=\cosh(z)$.
+Following Observation~\ref{obs_equiv_overlapping}, we shall provide a combinatorial description of the equivalence classes of $J(\F)_\pm /{\sim}$ in terms of the signed addresses of their images under $\tilde{\phi}$.

+For a function $f\in \B$, the partition of a neighbourhood of infinity into fundamental domains is commonly regarded as a \textit{static partition} in the sense that the curve $\delta$ and domain $D\supset S(f)$ in its definition do not have dynamical meaning for $f$.
 In particular, dynamic rays of $f$ might cross the boundaries of fundamental domains infinitely often.
-Instead, given the further information that we have for our specific example, we can define a \textit{dynamical partition}, so that the boundaries of the components are ray tails:
+Instead, for our specific example, we can define a \textit{dynamical partition}, so that the boundaries of the components are ray tails: